Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 **Characteristics**
 * Player is able to explore without a torch.

 ## Nighttime

 **Characteristics**
 * Player can be attacked by wolves or other unfriendly animals even when resting.
 * Exploring can be done with a torch but not effective.

-**Equipping Items**
+## Items

 Player can only equip two tools.
 When the player wears a backpack, he can equip 2 more items.

-**Durability of Items**
-When an item is used, axe for example, it will lose durability.
-With an axe the player can only gather 10 woods.
+Almost every item will have durability to make the gameplay more challenging.

 ---

 ## Animals

-**Unfriendly Animals
+**Unfriendly Animals**
 * Wolf
 * Snake
 * Bear

-**Neutral Animals
+**Neutral Animals**
 * Bee
 * Rabbit
+* Turtle

 ---